Vaikunthan28/Deploying-a-Containerized-Applicaiton-Using-IaC/README.md

 6. Monitoring

 Finally, I enabled awslogs in the ECS task definition so that all container stdout and stderr is captured in CloudWatch Logs under /ecs/cluster_name.
-I also configured a CloudWatch alarm on EC2 CPU usage that publishes to an SNS topic.
-The final step—confirming the SNS-to-GitLab subscription—remains pending due to the required handshake
+Also configured a CloudWatch alarm on EC2 CPU usage that publishes to an SNS topic.

 ![image](https://github.com/user-attachments/assets/1e321aab-8ed9-4ecf-84dc-59519c2c934b)